 Way of working

 The tools or resources you will find on pages are a filtered set from a bigger list.
 This filtering is done using page_id.
 If a tool or resource is tagged with, for example, the page_id

 metadata, it will be automatically listed on the corresponding page.
-The page_id can be found in the Website overview page.
+The page_id can be found in the List of page IDs page.